Russia says Syria ceasefire mostly holding, U.S. should do more

 The ceasefire took effect three weeks ago, reducing violence but not halting the fighting as peace talks take place in Geneva.
 It does not al Qaeda or Islamic State militants.

-Russia has been pulling out its attack aircraft after announcing a partial withdrawal from Syria, where its air campaign in support of President Bashar al-Assad has turned fighting in his favour.
+Russia has been pulling out its attack aircraft after announcing a partial withdrawal from Syria, where its air campaign in support of President Bashar al-Assad has turned fighting in his favor.

-The Russian statement criticised the United States for what is said was Washington's failure to restrain rebel fighters.
+The Russian statement criticized the United States for what is said was Washington's failure to restrain rebel fighters.

 "In contrast to the American side, officers of the Russian (monitoring) Centre are in the provinces and on the ground to restrain potential violations of the ceasefire," it said.

-Russia had yet to receive a reply from Washington to its proposals for organising monitoring of the ceasefire, it added.
+Russia had yet to receive a reply from Washington to its proposals for organizing monitoring of the ceasefire, it added.

 "We consider that this delay in accepting the document in question is unacceptable, because it leads to new civilian casualties," the statement said.